-- 5. Clause 3 of the Bill proposes to amend the Act by introducing after Section 1 a new Clause 1A with the following definitions of certain terms used in the Bill, inter alia: - "Business" which includes every kind of business, profession, occupation, calling, operation or activity whether carried on for profit or otherwise; - "Document" which includes any device by means of which information is recorded or stored; - "Statement" includes any representation of fact, made in words or otherwise.
+- 4. Clause 3 of the Bill proposes to amend the Act by introducing after existing Section 1, a new Clause 1A with the following definitions of certain terms used in the Bill:- - "Business" which includes every kind of business, profession, occupation, calling, operation or activity whether carried on for profit or otherwise; - "Document" which includes any device by means of which information is retrieved, recorded or stored; - "Statement" includes any representation of fact sworn or unsworn, made in words or otherwise.